tuya/tuya-panel-kit-docs/docs/docs/basic/Button.en.md

 ---
 title: Button
-desc: Button is one of the most commonly used components, used in some occasions that need to be clicked, such as plain text, pictures, and icons.
+desc: '`Button` is one of the most commonly used components, used in some occasions that need to be clicked, such as plain text, pictures, and icons.'
 ---

 ## Code demo